LArSoft/larsoft.github.io/wiki/LArSoft_responsiblities_for_patch_releases.md

-LArSoft responsiblities for patch releases(#LArSoft-responsiblities-for-patch-releases)
+LArSoft responsiblities for patch releases
 ==========================================================================================

-Permissions(#Permissions) {.wiki-class-count}
+Permissions
 ----------------------------

-### Manager permissions for larsoft redmine projects(#Manager-permissions-for-larsoft-redmine-projects) {.wiki-class-count}
+### Manager permissions for larsoft redmine projects

 -   Add the requested users to the larsoft redmine “Larsoft Managers” group.
 -   Remove users who no longer have patch release building responsibilities.
 -   An email should be sent to Erica Snider requesting that the users be added or removed.An email should be sent to Erica Snider requesting that the users be added or removed.

-Initial setup - one time steps for each set of patch releases(#Initial-setup-one-time-steps-for-each-set-of-patch-releases) {.wiki-class-count}
+Initial setup - one time steps for each set of patch releases
 ------------------------------------------------------------------------------------------------------------------------------

 The LArSoft release manager will make the larsoft patch branches and do the housecleaning.

-### Make branches for the release(#Make-branches-for-the-release) {.wiki-class-count}
+### Make branches for the release

 -   If a release is named vaa\_bb\_cc, branches will be created for the larsoft/larsoftobj suite with the name vaa\_bb\_cc\_br.\